linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 11.11.2022 (announcement Cloudspreed)
+- We have negotiations with Cloudflare - then we will release the new update!

 ### 11.11.2022 (announcement Cloud2Go)
 - We have negotiations with Cloudflare - then we will release the new update!